Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery

-However, the ReLU network completely fails to extrapolate beyond the training regime and essentially regresses to noise around 0.
-The Euler method and the SEQL network are both able to extrapolate reasonably well beyond the training regime, although they both start to diverge from the true solution due to the accumulated errors in the Euler method.
-Interestingly, the SEQL network solution has a smaller error than the finite-difference solution, demonstrating that the SEQL network was able to learn higher-order corrections to the first-order Euler method.
+However, the conventional neural network with ReLU activation functions completely fails to extrapolate beyond the training regime and essentially regresses to noise around 0.
+The Euler method and the EQL network are both able to extrapolate reasonably well beyond the training regime, although they both start to diverge from the true solution due to the large time step and the accumulated errors.
+A more accurate method such as the Runge-Kutta method almost exactly fits the analytical solution, which is not surprising due to its small error bound.
+However, it is more complex than the Euler method and would likely require a larger EQL network to find an expression similar to the Runge-Kutta method.
+Interestingly, the EQL network solution has a smaller error than the Euler solution, demonstrating that the EQL network was able to learn higher-order corrections to the first-order Euler method.
 This could possibly lead to discovery of more efficient integration schemes for differential equations that are difficult to solve through finite-difference.